jzhang512/Containerized_SHiELD_Workflow/SHiELD/instructions.md

 Refer to the last section on this page for an example of what files to include (resolution at C48).

 ## Run Behavior
+The model script will run immediately upon running the image.

 ## Run Command Templates